 558 Broadway, New York, NY 10012

 Located on the iconic aircraft carrier Intrepid, this museum is an educational and immersive experience the whole family will love.
 Young astronauts-in-training can explore the space shuttle Enterprise and make fascinating discoveries throughout 17 exhibit zones in the Space Shuttle Pavillion.
 A virtual flight zone and restored aircraft, including the world’s fastest military jet, a spy plane, and the famed Concorde, will inspire imagination.
 Also, don’t miss the regularly scheduled special exhibits and programs for more about the carrier’s history and science.
 Tickets are $36 for adults and $26 for children (veterans and active military are free), and the museum is open daily.

 Pier 86, W 46th St & 12th Ave, New York, NY 10036

-One of the coolest things to do with kids in NYC, littles and bigs will love to glide around this aquatic-inspired carousel ride inhabited by 30 giant fiberglass fish that feels as if you dove deep into the ocean.
+Littles and bigs will love to glide around this aquatic-inspired carousel ride inhabited by 30 giant fiberglass fish that feels as if you dove deep into the ocean.
 The whimsical architectural masterpiece in Battery Park resembles a chambered nautilus, and the color-changing LED lighting emits a dreamy, iridescent water effect.
-Tickets are $5.50 per person, and the carousel is open daily.
+We think it’s one of the coolest things to do with kids in NYC (even adults will want to take a spin).
+Tickets are $6.00 per person, and the carousel is open daily.